Community Conservation Promoter

 • Strong working knowledge of natural history and ecology

-• Classroom teaching experience in environmental science in primary or secondary schools
+• Classroom teaching experience in general science and/or environmental science in primary or secondary schools

 • Experience developing and facilitating outdoor environmental education programs for youth in camps or clubs

-• Experience in community-based, natural resource conservation (such as biodiversity inventory and monitoring, sustainable land use planning/management, eco-tourism or related field)
+• Experience in community-based, natural resource conservation (such as biodiversity inventory and monitoring, sustainable land use planning/management, eco-tourism or related fields)

 • Strong presentation and facilitation skills